 Such review should not start by reference to online mapping tools as suggested by NCTA.
-89 The maps that might be used for the purpose of "targeting" support to areas not served by "unsubsidized competitors" provide little, if any, meaningful guidance on the true nature of the underlying market.
+The maps that might be used for the purpose of "targeting" support to areas not served by "unsubsidized competitors" provide little, if any, meaningful guidance on the true nature of the underlying market.
 As an initial matter, even if the maps accurately depicted the reach of each provider (which they do not as explained in the Rural Associations' initial comments and further below), those currently under consideration show only broadband competition.
 They do not show unsubsidized broadband competition.
 The mere presence of a competitor in a given census block does not lead to the conclusion that the census block supports a self-sustaining business case.
 The competitor may very well rely upon subsidies from other areas in which it operates to enable delivery of service in that area, including both internal cross-subsidies or even the receipt of explicit high-cost support in that area or other areas it serves.
-90 Failing to isolate and take full account of these cross-subsidies presents substantial risk of cancelling out or reducing high-cost support in a market where it is in fact very much still needed upon more careful review.
+Failing to isolate and take full account of these cross-subsidies presents substantial risk of cancelling out or reducing high-cost support in a market where it is in fact very much still needed upon more careful review.

 Moreover, the maps show only broadband reach, and do not reflect whether: (a) the competitor in fact offers such broadband at reasonably comparable rates and without data caps or other service limitations; and (b) the competitor also offers voice service on a standalone basis at reasonably comparable rates.
-91 As the Commission has been very careful to note, an "unsubsidized competitor" is one that offers both residential fixed terrestrial voice and broadband services.
-92 There is no record basis to assume that the presence of a broadband competitor necessarily translates to a voice offering of reasonably comparable price - or to any voice offering at all.
+As the Commission has been very careful to note, an "unsubsidized competitor" is one that offers both residential fixed terrestrial voice and broadband services.
+There is no record basis to assume that the presence of a broadband competitor necessarily translates to a voice offering of reasonably comparable price - or to any voice offering at all.
 Indeed, the Wireless Internet Service Provider Association itself noted just several weeks ago that most of its members offer only fixed wireless broadband services, and do not provide VoIP or other voice services.
-93 Thus, to carry out the mission of universal service, a more penetrating and discerning evaluation is required in lieu of checking to see what may be indicated by the National Broadband Map (NBM) or other mapping resources at any given point in time.
+Thus, to carry out the mission of universal service, a more penetrating and discerning evaluation is required in lieu of checking to see what may be indicated by the National Broadband Map (NBM) or other mapping resources at any given point in time.

-89 NCTA, p.
+&lt;sup>89 NCTA, p.
 9.

-90 See, ADTRAN, Inc. (ADTRAN), p.
+&lt;sup>90 See, ADTRAN, Inc. (ADTRAN), p.
 19 ("Entry by such competitors, even if not subsidized by high-cost support, does not mean that subsidies are not needed to support broadband deployment in those areas.").

-Furthermore, the NBM and other mapping resources such as Tele Atlas Wire boundary data in connection with the potential use of a regression analysis resulted in
+Furthermore, the NBM and other mapping resources such as Tele Atlas Wire Center Boundaries contain highly questionable data even as to broadband competition.
+As the Rural Associations showed in their initial comments, reference to Tele Atlas boundary data in connection with the potential use of a regression analysis resulted in